barnabashub/barnabashub.github.io/_posts/2024-05-23-my-actual-favourites.markdown

 Jupyter Notebook is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 Jupyter supports over 40 programming languages, including Python, R, and Julia, making it a versatile tool for data science and research.

-## PythonAnywhere
-PythonAnywhere is an online Integrated Development Environment (IDE) and web hosting service based on Python.
-With PythonAnywhere, you can start coding in your browser without needing to install any software on your local machine.

-## OpenCV
-OpenCV is an open-source computer vision and machine learning software library that includes hundreds of algorithms.
-OpenCV is used in a variety of applications, from face detection and recognition to advanced robotics and drone technology.

 ## Jekyll
 Jekyll is a static site generator that transforms plain text into static websites and blogs.
 Jekyll is the engine behind GitHub Pages, allowing you to build and deploy your site with ease directly from your GitHub repository.

-## Node.js
-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine, enabling server-side scripting.
-Node.js allows developers to use JavaScript for both front-end and back-end development, making it possible to build full-stack applications with a single language.

 ## Gunicorn
 Gunicorn (Green Unicorn) is a Python WSGI HTTP server for UNIX, known for its simplicity, reliability, and high performance.